daltontarde/sdsu/README.md

 # San Diego State University
 <h2> Computer Science, B.S. in Applied Arts and Sciences </h2>
-<h2> English, B.A. in Liberal Arts and Sciences </h2>

 (Major Code: 07011) (SIMS Code: 773801)

-All candidates for a degree in applied arts and sciences must complete the graduation requirements listed in the section of this catalog on “Graduation Requirements.”

-A minor is not required for this major.

 Preparation for the Major
 (42 units)